 ADF personnel: Serving and ex-serving members of the Australian Defence Force; civilian personnel employed by the Department of Defence are excluded.

 admission: An admission to hospital.
-In this report, the term hospitalisation is used to describe an episode of hospital care that starts with the formal admission process and ends with the formal separation process.
+Within the relevant topic summaries, the term hospitalisation is used to describe an episode of hospital care that starts with the formal admission process and ends with the formal separation process.
 The number of separations has been taken as the number of admissions; hence, the admission rate is the same as the separation rate.

 admitted patient: A patient who undergoes a hospital's formal admission process.

-age-standardisation: A way to remove the influence of age when comparing populations with different age structures.
-This is usually necessary because the rates of many diseases vary strongly (usually increasing) with age.
-The age structures of the different populations are converted to the same 'standard' structure, and then the disease rates that would have occurred with that structure are calculated and compared.
+age-standardisation: Method to remove the influence of age when comparing rates between population groups with different age structures.
+This is used as the rate of many diseases vary strongly (usually increasing) with age, and so too can service use, for example, hospitalisations – a population group with an older age structure will likely have more hospitalisations.
+The age structures of different populations are converted to the same ‘standard’ structure, and then the relevant rates, such as hospitalisations, that would have occurred within that structure are calculated and compared.

 air pollutants: Pollutants that include ozone (O3), nitrogen dioxide (NO2), particulate matter (PM10 or 2.5), carbon monoxide (CO), sulfur dioxide (SO2) and biological allergens.